nifyacorp/backend/README.md

    - Corrected reference to decoded token
    - Added user synchronization in Express middleware too
    - Improved error handling for synchronization failures

-These changes ensure that users who exist in the authentication service but not in the backend database can successfully use features that rely on foreign key relationships.

 ## 🐛 Troubleshooting